robeyh/robeyh.github.com/_posts/2011-10-14-Text-Editor-Development-Update.md

 2. Is current word a valid variable name?
 Does it exist in our command dictionary?
 If so go to next word and repeat this step.
 3. Execute command using provided argument translation.

-This should allow the command to run using either the traditional vim syntax `:syntax keyword keywordDefinition thisisthekeyword` as well as direct javascript `syntax.keyword("keywordDefinition","thisisthekeyword")`.
+This should allow the command to run using either the traditional vim syntax:
+`:syntax keyword keywordDefinition thisisthekeyword` as well as direct javascript:
+`syntax.keyword("keywordDefinition","thisisthekeyword")`.
 Some of the regular expressions for this will end up being complex, but at least their scope is limited and can be done on a case by case basis.

 Using the vim command approach I can use the vim definition files to create lexers for a wide variety of file types.